Travel

 We write about what we love at Galavante.
 All our editorial is carefully curated by the Galavante team.
 When you purchase through a link on our site, we may earn an affiliate commission.
 Here’s how it works.

 If there’s a place that looks like the set of the movie Casino, it’s the new Golden Steer in New York City.
 It’s not just a theme restaurant though; the Golden Steer is a long-time Vegas steakhouse, which has just set down roots in the heart of Greenwich Village.
-So essentially the Golden Steer is now in the city that never sleeps, with its roots in the other city that never lets you sleep.
-But now the question is whether the Golden Steer NYC will have just as much staying power as the OG.
+So, essentially the Golden Steer is now in the city that never sleeps, with its roots in the other city that never lets you sleep.
+But now, the question is whether the Golden Steer NYC will have just as much staying power as the OG.
 This is a first look at New York City’s newest steakhouse in the heart of Greenwich Village.

 Atmosphere

 The original Golden Steer in Vegas was Frank Sinatra, Dean Martin and even Elvis’s steakhouse.
 Open since 1958 and the oldest continually operating restaurant in Vegas, the Golden Steer defines legend.
-For its New York outpost, its first outside of Vegas, the Golden Steer is now home at the One Fifth Avenue space.
+For its New York outpost (its first outside of Vegas), the Golden Steer is now home at the One Fifth Avenue space.
 Mario Batali’s Otto most notably held court in the location for over 10 years, though there are absolutely no visible remnants of the casual pizzeria.
-In today’s rendition, the space itself is pure theater with just enough Vegas kitsch to keep it authentic to its roots.
+In today’s rendition, the space itself is pure theater, with just enough Vegas kitsch to keep it authentic to its roots.

 The design firm Modellus Novus incorporated oil paintings inspired by the Wild West into an Art Deco interior.
 As an homage to its name, of course there are busts of golden steers throughout.
-Whereas the OG had the Rat Pack in their era, the Golden Steer NYC has had Robert DiNiro and Gwyneth Paltrow notably already stop by for a meal.
+Whereas the OG had the Rat Pack in their era, the Golden Steer NYC has already had Robert De Niro and Gwyneth Paltrow notably stop by for a meal.

 Food + Wine

 Executive Chef Brendan Scott brings experience from Carne Mare and the late, great Montrachet.
 Chef Scott’s pedigree lends serious culinary credibility to what could have been a nostalgia play.
-What it comes down to it at the Golden Steer NYC is that the food is genuinely good.
+What it comes down to at the Golden Steer NYC is that the food is genuinely good.
 It’s simple and unfussy, but has all the right selections of a good steakhouse.
 Tuxedoed servers present wet-aged USDA Prime steaks with accompaniments like brandy cream and gremolata.

 Service